Introduction

 What about women?

 The First World War and the 1920s changed the role of women in Canada and in other Western countries.
-Women made measureable and lasting progress toward social equality during that decade.
-While it is undeniable that improvements were made, did they change the everyday lives of women in a tangible, dramatic way?
-In this topic, you will conduct some research in order to voice your own opinion about the changing conditions of women’s lives.
+Women made lasting progress toward social equality during that decade.
+While it is undeniable that improvements were made, did social and technological progress change the everyday lives of women in a tangible, dramatic way?
+In this topic, you will conduct some research to form your own opinion about the changing conditions of women’s lives.

 Some say that the 1920s really “roared” for women in Canada.
-It will be up to you to challenge that statement.
+It will be up to you to agree with or to challenge that statement.

 You will have to review a variety of sources, both primary and secondary, which are reliable and accurate.
 You’ll then review the information they provide and select relevant evidence to support your position.
 Finally, you’ll organize the evidence so it’s easily understood.